alexgenc/figma-react-sign-up/README.md

-# Figma to React Design
+# Figma to React Sign Up Form

 This is a React sign up form built from an already existing Figma design.